A comprehensive study and certification program on the wines of the Loire Valley

 - Preparatory reading assignments, online study modules and review quiz

-- 16 live and recorded webinars by expert Loire instructors
+- 16 recorded webinars by expert Loire instructors

 - A copy of the Loire Master-Level Study Manual (175 pages)